pranabster/RubyTutorial/README.md

 Ruby Sample programms.

-This project contains the small ruby programs thet are created while studing the language from a book.
+This project contains small ruby programs that are created while studying the language from a book.